 Home/EU students will be eligible to apply for statutory support from their relevant funding agency.

-The Institute of Mathematics and its Applications (IMA) in collaboration with the London Mathematical Society (LMS), the Mathematical Association (MA), Maths in Education and Industry (MEI) and the Royal Statistical Society (RSS) offers a £27,500 scholarship for home students.
+The Institute of Mathematics and its Applications (IMA) in collaboration with the London Mathematical Society (LMS), the Mathematical Association (MA), Maths in Education and Industry (MEI) and the Royal Statistical Society (RSS) offers home students a £27,500 scholarship for those who are eligible, in lieu of the bursary.
 There will be six application rounds throughout the year.

 For further information contact the School directly or the Student Funding Office via online enquiries.